dolittle/Runtime/.github/PULL_REQUEST_TEMPLATE.md

 Summary of the PR here.
 The GitHub release description is created from this comment so keep it nice and descriptive.

+Remember to remove sections that you don't need or use.

 ### Added

 - Describe the added features